SSG JOHN BENNETT

 Mission Accomplished on April 8, 2007

-On February 11, 2005, Staff Sergeant Bennett was on his first deployment to Iraq as an Infantryman with Charlie Company, 1st Battalion, 163rd Mechanized Infantry, Montana, ARNG, when he was shot in the stomach by a sniper.
-As a result of the bullet wound, SSG Bennett sustained severe internal injuries and was left paralyzed from the waist down.
+On February 11, 2005, Staff Sergeant Bennett was on his first deployment to Iraq as an Infantryman with Charlie Company, 1st Battalion, 163rd Mechanized Infantry, when he was shot in the stomach by a sniper.
+As a result of the bullet wound, SSG Bennett sustained severe internal injuries and a spinal cord injury paralyzing him from the waist down.

 After extensive surgeries and prolonged stays at spinal cord injury facilities, John was able to return home.
-At the time, John and his family were living in a small home that presented many challenges to his daily living.
-In particular, his children’s bedrooms were not on floor level, and his bedroom, kitchen, and bathroom/shower could not accommodate a wheelchair.
+At the time, John and his family lived in a small home that presented many challenges to his daily living.
+In particular, his children’s bedrooms were not on the ground level, and his bedroom, kitchen, and bathroom/shower could not accommodate a wheelchair.
 “Just getting around my previous home was a nightmare,” says John.